The Fold Biography

 1994-1995 - The time with Eamon

 The Fold formed in 1994 from the ashes of a very popular Brighton folk-rock band called ‘Altogether Elsewhere’ (AE).
 Steve, the bass player of AE, sent a humorous letter in early 1994 to Jon (the electric guitarist of AE) laying out a proposal for forming a new band.
-The document contained a list of requirements the band must attain - and it is incredible how well the band has performed according to this list in the priority order the points are shown.
+The document contained a list of requirements the band must attain – that list will be shown in a photo on this page (once the author can find it!) and it is incredible how well the band has performed according to this list in the priority order the points are shown.

 Steve & Jon drove up into the Sussex countryside to meet with singer, Steve Holland.
 This is because Steve, a huge AE fan, had always made it clear that if a new band was ever coming together, he was going to be the singer!